ResearchObject/packaging_data_with_ro-crate/episodes/09-authorship.md

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "Authors are described as separate entities"
+- Authors are described as separate entities
-- "Organization entities can be shared by multiple persons having the same affiliation"
+- Organization entities can be shared by multiple persons having the same affiliation
-- "Crate authors made (some) of the crate's content"
+- Crate authors made (some) of the crate's content
-- "Publishers of an RO-Crate are typically organizations"
+- Publishers of an RO-Crate are typically organizations
 ::::::::::::::::::::::::::::::::::::::::::::::::::